telerik/blazor-docs/styling-and-themes/overview.md

 The Telerik Bootstrap theme has a similar design to the Bootstrap framework and it uses the Bootstrap metrics to integrate Telerik Blazor components in an application that already uses Bootstrap for layout and styles.

-There are some important differences between the Bootstrap framework and Telerik UI for Blazor:
+There are some important differences between the Bootstrap framework and the Telerik Bootstrap theme:

 * The two products are completely independent.
 They do not share CSS classes and code.
 * The Telerik Bootstrap theme does not require or depend on the Bootstrap framework stylesheet.